cccbr/runningatower/content/docs/060-emergency/index.md

 ## Emergency lighting and exits

 These must be inspected, tested regularly and be in date.
-They must be to adequate to safely set the bells ahould the power fail during ringing.
+They must bright enough to safely set the bells should the power fail during ringing.
 Emergency lighting should be tested for 3 hours continuous use and a record held by the ***[authority](../170-glossary/#authority)***.

 The design of the fire alarm system shall be in accordance with a fire safety plan.

 Ensure that ringers are not “locked in” the tower during ringing.
 Conversely, unwanted guests must not be able to access the tower while ringing is underway.
 Consider how unplanned visitors might gain access to the building.
-Advise such visitors to make contact in advance by publicising this, for instance on the building website.
+Advise such visitors to make contact in advance by publicising this, for instance, on the building website.

  ## Image Credits